 ✗ Charge the battery in a damp or wet location.

 ✗ Try to bypass any safety or control devices to change the voltage rate at which a battery charges, Koenig says.

 Lots of advice — some of it conflicting — circulates about whether to leave the battery on the charger all the time, and whether to let the batteries drain completely before recharging.

-For lithium-ion batteries, overcharging and completely discharging them can cut down on the overall life of the battery, says Gary Koenig, associate professor in chemical engineering at the University of Virginia.
+For lithium-ion batteries, overcharging and completely discharging them can cut down on the overall life of the battery, Koenig says.

 It’s “generally better not to discharge it all the way,” he says.
 “Don’t run it very low.”

 That means keeping the battery’s charge level at 20-percent or better.
 Discharging it below that will accelerate fade, or the battery’s slow degradation.